 If you get injured at work but it’s minor and you miss little or no time, then you probably don’t need to work with a lawyer.
 But honestly, if you’re filing a claim, a lawyer can help you.
 The workers’ comp system is not easy to navigate on your own and working with an expert will make the whole process smoother.
 Even if your injuries aren’t severe and you only expect a small payout, a lawyer will fight to get you as much as possible.

 Still not sure about getting a workers’ comp lawyer?
 Atticus offers free legal advice to help you understand whether or not you should find a lawyer.
 And if you do decide to hire a lawyer, we can recommend someone who we’ve already vetted.
-Start with this 2-minute quiz.
+Start with this quick quiz.

 While there are many types of people advertising assistance, it’s important to find an someone who's experienced and knowledgeable.